 Network Affect and Colonialism

-Our members explore this field of affect and colonialism from different angles: (1) the technologies of affective colonial governance, including the curation of specific colonial sensibilities and sentiments; (2) emotions of colonial domination and of coloniser-colonised relations; (3) how processes of colonial racialisation in neo/post/colonial societies (including phenomena such as blackness, indigeneity, mestizaje, white supremacy, nativism etc.) are inscribed in the affective lives of people; (4) the role of affect and emotion in producing belonging and (national) identity both in the Global North and the Global South; (5) the affective workings of colonial ruinations, archives, and museums, and the politics of history, remembering and nostalgia in which they are embedded; (6) how the inequalities of global capitalism and its ongoing colonial dynamics permeate people’s everyday lives and feeling and are reproduced by a politics of sentiment.
+Our members explore this field of affect and colonialism from different angles: (1) the technologies of affective colonial governance, including the curation of specific colonial sensibilities and sentiments; (2) emotions of colonial domination and colonizer-colonized relations; (3) how processes of colonial racialization in neo/post/colonial societies (including phenomena such as blackness, indigeneity, mestizaje, white supremacy, nativism, etc.) are inscribed in the affective lives of people; (4) the role of affect and emotion in producing belonging and (national) identity both in the Global North and the Global South; (5) the affective workings of colonial ruinations, archives, and museums, and the politics of history, remembering and nostalgia in which they are embedded; (6) how the inequalities of global capitalism and its ongoing colonial dynamics permeate people’s everyday lives and feeling and are reproduced by a politics of sentiment.

 First and foremost, our network aims at facilitating academic exchange among scholars.
 Based at Freie Universität Berlin and funded by the Collaborative Research Center “Affective Societies”, we aspire to develop long-term cooperation between scholars from the Global North and the Global South.
-The network “Affect and Colonialism” connects people from different contexts, provokes fresh conversations, and brings about cooperative scholarship that is more than the sum of its parts.
+The network “Affect and Colonialism” connects people from different contexts, provokes fresh conversations, and brings about a cooperative scholarship that is more than the sum of its parts.